khorie93/CS271-Sudoku-Project/readme.txt

 $ java ThreeSudoku /path/to/benchmark/file

 A second driver program is also provided called 'SudokuDriver.java'.
 This program does not take any command line arguments.
-Instead it asks the user what he would like to do:
+Instead it prompts the user for what he would like to do.
+It starts by asking the user what problem he would like to solve(e.g 3Sudoku, 4Sudoku).

+Next, the user will be prompted with the following menu:

 1) Generate a random Sudoku puzzle
 2) Enter a Sudoku puzzle